-- Train managers to identify bullying behaviour or the signs of an employee being bullied.
+2. Train managers to identify bullying behaviour or the signs an employee is being bullied.
 Give your managers the tools/skills to have difficult conversations to address bullying behaviour.
 While a single incident of unreasonable behaviour is not considered workplace bullying, it may have the potential to escalate and should not be ignored.

-- Have an open door policy.
-Be approachable and let employees know you are there to help them.
+4. Have an open door policy.
+Be approachable, trustworthy and let employees know you are there to help them.

-- Look out for your employees.
-It is also important to recognise and respond to early warning signs of employees who have been affected by bullying and support them to seek help.
+7. Look out for your employees.
+It is also important to recognise and respond to early potential indicators an employee is being bullied and support them to seek help.
 Certain employees are more likely to be bullied such as casual employees, new employees, apprentices and people from minority groups.